What does a alcohol and drug Addiction Counselor in Connecticut do? What is Their Job Role?

 Associations & Organizations

 The nonprofit Connecticut Association for Addiction Professionals (CAAP) serves as the Connecticut chapter of the National Association of Alcohol and Drug Abuse Counselors, or NAADAC.
-To join CAAP, a counselor must already be a NAADAC member.
+To join CAAP, a alcohol and drug counselor must already be a NAADAC member.
 CAAP’s mission is providing “advocacy and education for addiction focused professionals.”
 In accordance with both the NAADAC and the Connecticut Certification Board, CAAP provides the highest quality of education in accordance for members.